Facial biometrics: how it is done and what its benefits are

 1. Image capture (selfie)

 The process begins with the user capturing a facial image, usually through a high-resolution camera.
-What appears to be a simple Selfie is actually the input to an intricate facial recognition algorithm.
+What appears to be a simple Selfie It is, in fact, the entry point to an intricate algorithm of facial recognition.

 2. Identification of nodal points